-Friendship Between Retiree And Palo Alto Homeless Man Changes Both Lives For The Better
+Friendship Between Retiree and Palo Alto Homeless Man Changes Both Lives for the Better

 Kusczmarski had recently read a book written by the Dalai Lama that had made a great impact on him.
 He wanted to put some of the teachings he learned into practice.

-Kusczmarski says his first interactions with the homeless he met were pleasant but generally fleeting.
+Kusczmarski said his first interactions with homeless people he met were pleasant but generally fleeting.
 Until, that is, one encounter in particular, right in the middle of the street.

 "I see this guy, obviously in distress in some ways, but smiling ear to ear riding his bike with all his stuff and he pulls into this coffee shop.
 I said, 'I got to meet this guy,'" Kusczmarski said.